mongodb-labs/atlas-mcp-server/README.md

 }
 ```

+NOTE: The connection string can be configured to connect to any MongoDB cluster, whether it's a local instance or an Atlas cluster.

 #### Option 2: Atlas API credentials args

 Use your Atlas API Service Accounts credentials.
 Must follow all the steps in [Atlas API Access](#atlas-api-access) section.